 If a simple element has dfdl:representation=’text’ but dfdl:lengthUnits=’bytes’ then the following rules apply:

-The length of the simple content region is the length in bytes, the length being calculated using the normal rules.
+The length of the simple content region (i.e., SimpleContent defined in Section 9.2)

+is the length in bytes, the length being calculated using the normal rules.

 When parsing, as many characters as possible are extracted from the bytes of the simple content region.
 Any left over bytes are skipped.